 - 1 tablespoon half and half

-- Combine strawberries and jam and puree in a food processor or blender.
+Combine strawberries, jam and puree in a food processor or blender.

-- Place butter in the bowl of and electric mixer and beat for 3 minutes or until very fluffy and pale yellow.
+Place the butter in the bowl of an electric mixer and beat for 3 minutes or until very fluffy and pale yellow.

-- Frost or swirl-pipe cupcakes or cake.
+Frost or swirl-pipe the cupcakes or cake.
 I use a Wilton 1M or a Wilton 2D tip for really pretty swirling.
 For a great tutorial on piping cupcakes, check out this site!

 Spectacular flavor and color!
-These Vanilla Bean Cupcakes with Strawberry Icing are a taste treat for your next special celebration – or anytime the Sweet tooth fairy strikes!
+These Vanilla Bean Cupcakes with Strawberry Icing are a tasty treat for your next special celebration - or anytime the Sweet tooth fairy strikes!